-According to a recent survey by the American College of Nurse-Midwives (ACNM), the median salary for CNMs/CMs is $70,000.
+According to the Bureau of Labor Statistics (BLS), the average salary for a nurse midwife is $93,610.
 However, individual salaries may vary widely, depending upon practice setting, geographic region, location (urban or rural), benefits packages, hours worked per week and type of care provided (full-scope of women’s health services, prenatal care, gynecologic care, etc.).

+Depending on the education you already have, there are a number of options for obtaining your degree.
+Almost all programs require applicants to hold a bachelor’s degree.
+Many programs but not all require that you be a registered nurse (RN).
 If your degree is not in nursing (BA/BS), you will become a certified midwife.
 If your degree is in nursing (BSN), you will become a certified nurse-midwife.
-In most cases, RNs who don’t have a bachelor’s degree are required to complete a bachelor’s degree before attending a CNM program.
-Some programs offer a flexible option that enables nurses wth associate degrees to complete their bachelor’s studies in the course of the CNM program.
+In most cases, RNs who don’t have a bachelor’s degree are required to complete a bachelor’s degree before attending a certified nurse-midwife program.

 Learn More About a Career as a Nurse Midwife